TFQA: Tools for Quantitative Archaeology

 program is freely available for download at http://github.com/kintigh/MatchInterval.

-of true span producing an observed set of measured dates
+true span producing an observed set of measured dates with

-with Gaussian errors such as radiocarbon and obsidian
+Gaussian errors such as radiocarbon and obsidian hydration

-obtain a good estimate.
-The program comes with
+a good estimate.
+The program comes with current

 - estimates within-period rates of population growth (or